 "Mitch," a brave whistleblower from Boeing QA Management has contacted me about several QA issues he witnessed in his Boeing management role--issues he was retaliated against by his management for trying to fix.

 This whistleblower's first revelation revealed publicly anywhere is, that if you or your loved ones fly on any Boeing 787, you only have approximately a 75% chance of surviving in an emergency if you require emergency oxygen.

 That's right.
-Approximately 25% of 787 passenger oxygen bottles will likely fail and not give you oxygen in an in flight emergency, as the squib/firing pin that fires to release oxygen to your mask that drops down won't fire and release life saving oxygen through the tubing to your mask.
-So if a depressurization occurs as happened with the Southwest 737 yesterday killing a woman occurs at altitude, you have approximately a 25% chance of death by asphyxiation on a 787.
+Approximately 25% of 787 passenger oxygen bottles will likely fail and not give you oxygen in an in flight emergency, as the squib/firing pin that fires to release oxygen to your mask that drops down won't fire and release life preserving oxygen through the tubing to your mask.
+So if a depressurization occurs as happened with the Southwest 737 yesterday killing a woman occurs at altitude, you have approximately a 25% chance of injury or death by asphyxiation on a 787.